dmitry18l/sad3/README.md

-# Rep for SAD class 3
+# Repository for SAD class 3